 - Line baking sheet with parchment paper or spray generously with cooking spray.

-- In a large bowl, combine turkey, breadcrumbs, cannabis-infused oil, egg, safe, garlic powder, onion powder, salt, and pepper.
+- In a large bowl, combine turkey, breadcrumbs, cannabis-infused oil, egg, sage, garlic powder, onion powder, salt, and pepper.

 - Roll the mixture into balls approximately 1 ½ inches to two inches in size.